julienboulay/ngx-barcode-scanner/README.md

 ### Development server

-Open a command line and run `ng build ngx-barcode-scanner --watch` for incremental build of the library

-Run `npm run start` for a dev server, on the example app.
+Run `ng serve` or `npm run start` for a dev server, on the example app.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ### Build

 Run `npm run build` to build the project.
 The build artifacts will be stored in the `dist/` directory.

-### Package

-Run `npm run package` to package the project.
-The project can then be installed with `npm install <relative_dir>/dist/ngx-barcode-scanner/ngx-barcode-scanner-<version>.tgz`

-### Release

-- Bump the version in package.json
-- Commit and push to github
-- Login to your npm account with `npm login`
-- Publish to npm repository with `npm run release`

 ## Known issues